This is the final brief I will be allowed to file

 part)(discussing and comparing public forum cases).
 Thus, a court that

-analyzes a PEG restriction with "heightened" scrutiny, and by analogy to
+analyzes a PEG restriction with "heightened" scrutiny, and by

 other cases can be sure, at least, that its standard will not be overly